-When I think back to my childhood years, time seemed to go slowly.
-I can remember the school summer holidays and how those six weeks of freedom seemed to last forever.
+When I think back to my childhood, time seemed to go slowly.
+I remember the school summer holidays and how those six weeks of freedom seemed to last forever.

-Long, warm summer days were filled with plenty to do and with plenty of time.
-I never complained about time then, because the thought of having to go back to school was a rather horrid one.
+Long, warm summer days were filled with plenty to do and plenty of time.
+I never complained about time then because the thought of having to go back to school was a rather horrid one.

-The days would go quickly, and I often heard it said that it was a sign of being busy.
-On a Monday morning, I’d arrive at work dreading the full week ahead, but it would often pass me by like an intercity express train.
+The days would go quickly, and I often heard it said it was a sign of being busy.
+I’d arrive at work dreading the full week ahead on a Monday morning, but it would often pass me by like an intercity express train.